 There could be many reasons to file a grievance, such as:

-You or your authorized representative may file a formal grievance either verbally or in writing by contacting our Member Services Department or mailing your request to Martin’s Point.
+You may file a formal grievance either verbally or in writing by contacting our Member Services Department or mailing your request to Martin’s Point.
+If you prefer to have someone act on your behalf, you can appoint an authorized representative to help you with your grievance or request.

 File via Phone: To file a grievance verbally, please call us at 1-866-544-7504 (TTY: 711).